MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-windows-1803-endpoints.md

 ## Windows Update

 The following endpoint is used for Windows Update downloads of apps and OS updates, including HTTP downloads or HTTP downloads blended with peers.
-If you [turn off traffic for this endpoint](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-updates), Windows Update downloads will not be managed, as critical metadata that is used to make downloads more resilient is blocked.
+If you [turn off traffic for this endpoint](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-updates), Windows Update downloads won't be managed, as critical metadata that is used to make downloads more resilient is blocked.
 Downloads may be impacted by corruption (resulting in re-downloads of full files).
-Additionally, downloads of the same update by multiple devices on the same local network will not use peer devices for bandwidth reduction.
+Additionally, downloads of the same update by multiple devices on the same local network won't use peer devices for bandwidth reduction.

 | Source process | Protocol | Destination |
 |----------------|----------|------------|